Your chewing gum is made from trees. Well, it used to be.

 Prune limb borer description

 Prune limb borer moths are not very large.
 They have a 3/4” wingspan.
-The forewings are grey with black and brown markings.
+The forewings are gray with black and brown markings.
 Like many grubs, prune limb borer larvae are dull white or pinkish with a large, dark head.
 They are usually 1” long.

 Prune limb borer lifecycle